 As much as we're regular users and fans of both gaming platforms, we are the consumers, and it's only natural to support every effort in consumer protection.
 We've made it no mystery that we're huge supporters of GabeN and his knights but laws are laws.

 Besides, you could probably add two zeros to this number and it would still be pocket money for Valve and Ubisoft, so we guess it's a fair warning by the French authorities.
-After all, Valve have been found guilty of similar transgressions in Australia , for which they eventually forked over $3 million, so it's not too shabby of an outcome.
+After all, Valve have been found guilty of similar transgressions , for which they eventually forked over $3 million, so it's not too shabby of an outcome.